De coherence for a heavy particle interacting with a light one: new analysis and numerics: Analytical results

 } \end{remark}

 \begin{remark} {\em There are some differences with respect to the previously known results \cite{adami_3, adami_2}.
 First, we modified the initial state for the light particle by inserting the operator $U(-\eps^{-\gamma})$.
 Physically, this means that in our idealized experiment the light particle enters the system at time $t = - \infty$ and immediately becomes entangled with the heavy one.
 On the other hand, in the physical situation depicted in \cite{adami_2, adami_3, carlone, dft} each light particle is injected in the system at time zero.
-The mathematical consequence of our choice is that, according to the original Joos-Zeh's formula (\cite{Joos-Zeh}), in the approximation result the initial data for the light particle is transformed via the action of the scattering operator instead of the M{\o}ller wave operator.
+The mathematical consequence of our choice is that the initial state of the light particle is (approximately) transformed via the action of the scattering operator instead of the M{\o}ller wave operator.
+This is consistent with the original Joos-Zeh's formula (\cite{Joos-Zeh}).

 \n The main advantage of our choice is that, in general, the operator $S$ is rather simple to write in Fourier variables as it involves the Fourier transform only, while the M{\o}ller operator involves a different (and usually implicit) eigenfunction expansion.
 As a consequence, the scattering operator is better suited for a direct analytical study and for numerical simulations too. } \end{remark}